geoserver/geoserver/doc/en/user/source/extensions/printing/configuration.rst

   ?         classFontSize: 8
   ?         fontEncoding: Cp1252
   ?         columnMargin: 3
+  ?         overflow: false
+  ?         maxColumns: 1
+  ?         reorderColumns: false
+  ?         dontBreakItems: false
+  ?         fitWidth: 0
+  ?         fitHeight: 0

 **borders** is mainly for debugging purpouses and shows all borders in the legend tables.
 This can be either 'true' or 'false'.

 **horizontalAlignment** can be left, right or center (default) and aligns all items left, right or in the center.

 **iconMaxWidth**, **iconMaxHeight**, **defaultScale** with value of 0 indicate that the value will be ignored, i.e. the values are automatically set to the equivalent of Infinity, Infinity and 1 respectively.
-If the legends URL passed to MapFish (see http://mapfish.org/doc/print/protocol.html#print-pdf) are obtained from a WMS GetLegendGraphic request, the width/height are only indicative (even more when a label text is included with :ref:`LEGEND_OPTIONS/forceLabels parameter <get_legend_graphic_options>`) and it would be safer, in order to preserve scale coherence between legends and map, to set **iconMaxWidth** and **iconMaxHeight** to zero.
+If the legends URL passed to MapFish (see http://mapfish.org/doc/print/protocol.html#print-pdf) are obtained from a WMS GetLegendGraphic request, the width/height are only indicative (even more when a label text is included with `LEGEND_OPTIONS/forceLabels parameter <https://docs.geoserver.org/stable/en/user/services/wms/get_legend_graphic/index.html#controlling-legend-appearance-with-legend-options>`_) and it would be safer, in order to preserve scale coherence between legends and map, to set **iconMaxWidth** and **iconMaxHeight** to zero.

 **textMaxWidth/Height** and **iconMaxWidth/Height** define how wide/high the text/icon cells of a legend item can be.
 At this point textMaxHeight is ignored.